 Finally, this dog was the first pet cloned in England.
 Winnie, a 12-year-old dog, has been cloned by experts from South Korea and has shared her last few years alongside Mini-Winnie.

 Origins and history

 At the origin of this breed and other similar breeds, selection was made according to hunting ability.
 It is likely that the usefulness of the Dachshund in the hunt was discovered at the same time in different parts of the world.
-The Dachshund is considered to be a recent breed dating from the 18th-19th century: his ancestor is the German Basset, his close cousin, in addition to the Pinscher, who also made it possible to specify the size of the dog that we know today.
+The Dachshund is considered to be a recent breed dating from the 18th-19th century: His ancestor is the German Basset, his close cousin, in addition to the Pinscher, who also made it possible to specify the size of the dog that we know today.
 His more recent history begins in Germany and more precisely in Bavaria, where the first Dachshund farms were created.
 In England too, the Dachshund is bred with a lot of passion, either as a hunting dog or as a pet dog, (but with a different ‘standard’).
-In addition, the three varieties (standard, Dwarf and Kaninchen) are distinguished by their size differences.
-The dwarf and toys versions are newer.
-Concerning the sub-varieties of hair: the shorthaired is the oldest, followed by the long hair created in the 16th century when it was crossed with Cocker Spaniels.
-Finally, the wirehaired version, created at the end of the 19th century, was the fruit of crosses between the short hair and the Schnauzer, the Dandie Dinmont Terrier and probably the Scottish Terrier.
+In addition, the two varieties (Standard and Miniature) are distinguished by their size differences.
+The Miniature version is newer.
+Concerning the sub-varieties of coat: the Smooth-haired is the oldest, followed by the Long-haired created in the 16th century when it was crossed with Cocker Spaniels.
+Finally, the Wire-haired version, created at the end of the 19th century, was the fruit of crosses between the Smooth-haired and the Schnauzer, the Dandie Dinmont Terrier and probably the Scottish Terrier.

 Don't know which breed to choose?
 Do you like them all?
 Wamiz helps you find your perfect match!